-Program Minimum High School Requirements Other Requirements Bachelor of Business Administration , , - Accounting and Finance Bachelor of Business Administration - e-Business requirement of the Ministry of Education in the UAE: • Minimum Overall average score: 70% Minimum of 1100 Score in EmSAT in English Language or Bachelor of Business Administration - Human Resource Management verall average score.
-70% • 5.0 in Academic IELTS/Equivalent.
-Mathematics Requirement Bachelor of Business Administration - International Business Minimum of B2 in Mathematics, or Minimum of 600 score in EmSAT in Bachelor of Business Administration - Marketing Mathematics.
+Program Minimum High School Requirements Other Requirements Bachelor of Business Administration Fulfillment of high school equivalency English Language Proficiency in Accounting and Finance requirement of the Ministry of Education Requirement Bachelor of Business Administration in the UAE: • Minimum of 1100 Score in EmSAT in e-Business • Minimum Overall average score: 70% in English Language or Bachelor of Business Administration • 5.0 in Academic IELTS/Equivalent. in Entrepreneurship

+Program Minimum High School Requirements Other Requirements Bachelor of Business Administration in Human Resource Management Mathematics RequirementMinimum of B2 in Mathematics, or Bachelor of Business Administration in International Business • Minimum of 600 score in EmSAT in Mathematics.
+Bachelor of Business Administration in Management Bachelor of Business Administration in Marketing